Sustainability Material Issue 3 Promoting Diversity & Inclusion

 Target 2: For 100% of eligible men to take childcare leave by the end of 2030

-As of the end of 2021, Japanese employees account for 57% of the 7,584 employees in the consolidated Group.
+As of the end of 2022, Japanese employees account for 41.4% of the 7,587 employees in the consolidated Group.
 At overseas Group companies, employees native to those various countries and regions work closely with Asian consumers, proposing better practices and other activities.
-In Japan, foreign nationals comprise 1.1% of the total number of employees and 0.3% of the total number of managers.
+In Japan, foreign nationals comprise 1.5% of the total number of employees and 0.4% of the total number of managers.
 We aim to raise the ratio of foreign nationals in management positions to equal that in the total workforce by 2030.
-These efforts to promote the appointment of international employees are aimed at accelerating the creation of new value and achievement of business growth through the realization of a varied and diverse workforce.
+These efforts to promote the appointment of international employees are aimed at the achievement of business growth through the realization of a varied and diverse workforce.

-As of March 31, 2022, the rate of mid-career hires to the total number of employees was 25.5%.
-The rate of mid-career hires in management positions was 10.0% (as of July 2021), and we aim to have the same level of mid-career hires in management positions by 2030 as traditional employees.
+As of December 31, 2022, the rate of mid-career hires to the total number of employees was 27.6%.
+The rate of mid-career hires in management positions was 11.5%, and we aim to have the same level of mid-career hires in management positions by 2030 as traditional employees.

 * Employees of the Company (excluding temporary employees, etc.)